johnhenry/understate/readme.md

 This was inspired by [Redux](https://github.com/rackt/redux/) along with another [old project of mine](https://github.com/johnhenry/polyfill-function).

-Understate aims to be similar to Redux, but with some parts abstracted out of the core library.
+Understate aims to be similar to Redux, but with some parts abstracted out of the core library using higher-order functional concepts.

 In addition, Understate provides a mechanism for indexing and retrieve states by id.